Skip to main content

 What Are the Unanswered Questions and Research Frontiers?

-While the theoretical framework is robust, the direct application of GHS peptides specifically for post-opioid is an emerging area of clinical practice.
+While the theoretical framework is robust, the direct application of GHS peptides specifically for post-opioid hormonal restoration is an emerging area of clinical practice.
 Several questions remain and represent the frontier of research in this field.

 • Optimal Timing and Duration ∞ When is the ideal time to initiate peptide therapy after opioid cessation?
 How long should it be continued?
 Is a tapering protocol more effective for encouraging endogenous takeover?
 These questions require long-term clinical data.